 The Federal Deposit Insurance Corp. and Consumer Financial Protection Bureau are concerned these days about two related trends: the rising numbers of “unbanked” Americans and the proliferation of prepaid debit cards issued by companies like NetSpend and GreenDot that are popular with people who don’t use traditional checking accounts.
 On its face, these trends appear […]

-Joe Valenti is the Director of Asset Building at American Progress.
+Joe Valenti is the Director of Consumer Finance at American Progress.
 His work focuses on improving the ability of low- and moderate-income consumers to participate in the financial sector and to make the most of their resources.
-Prior to joining American Progress, he was a Hamilton Fellow at the U.S. Treasury Department, serving as a […]
+Prior to joining American Progress, he was a Hamilton Fellow at the U.S. Treasury Department, serving as a research analyst […]